nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-contribute-to-the-rest-api.md

 ### Contributing a REST API Endpoint

-A REST API endpopint is defined by a class annotated with `@WebObject`.
+A REST API endpoint is defined by a class annotated with `@WebObject`.

 In the fragment bundle, all the `@WebObject` annotated classes need to be placed in a package with a name prefixed with the package name of the [APIRoot](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-features/rest-api/nuxeo-rest-api-server/src/main/java/org/nuxeo/ecm/restapi/server/jaxrs/APIRoot.java) class, i.e. [org.nuxeo.ecm.restapi.server.jaxrs](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-features/rest-api/nuxeo-rest-api-server/src/main/java/org/nuxeo/ecm/restapi/server/jaxrs).